-The impurities in the water causes corrosion and provides circuit paths for the electricity which were not in the device’s operating design and could damage the components.
+The impurities in the water causes corrosion and provides circuit paths for the electricity which were not in the tablet’s operating design and could damage the components.

-First do not turn on your device and then you need to remove the battery as soon as possible from the device to minimize any further damage.
+First do not turn on (or try to turn on) your tablet and then you need to disconnect the battery as soon as possible from the tablet to minimize any further damage.

-Then you need to dis-assemble the rest of the device and clean all the affected parts using Isopropyl Alcohol 99%+ (available from electronics parts stores) to remove all traces of corrosion and water.
+Then you need to dis-assemble the rest of the tablet and clean all the affected parts using Isopropyl Alcohol 90%+ (available from electronics parts stores) to remove all traces of corrosion and water.
 Do not use "rubbing alcohol" as in some cases this is only 70% IPA or less, can contain scents and is not as effective.
-If you do have to use it, check the label to verify the amount of IPA.
-The higher the % the better
+If you do check the label to verify the amount of IPA

-Here is a link that in general describes the process.
+Here is a link that describes the process.

 Electronics Water Damage

 As always with electronics, especially surface mounted PCBs be gentle when handling and especially when brushing away the corrosion.
 You do not want to remove any components from the board.

 Hopefully after you have done all this the tablet might possibly work correctly again.